Your Title

 GEMS FROM T

-Tahitian pearls (also called black pearls) are dark-colored pearls.
+TAHITIAN PEARLTahitian pearls (also called black pearls) are dark-colored pearls.
 They are produced by the large, black-lipped pearl oyster Pinctada margaritifera (also called the Tahitian black pearl oyster), a mollusk found in the tropical Indo-Pacific Ocean.
 Black pearls come in many colors, including many body shades and overtone tints including gray (light gray to almost black), peacock green (especially valuable), aubergine (eggplant), and deep brown.
 The color of the dark nacre is determined by the minerals in the oyster's diet (plankton) and in its environment.
-Many "black pearls" are dyed or irridiated to enhance or change their color; it is difficult to tell a natural pearl from a treated pearl.
-Tahitian pearls are graded on six factors: 1.Shape (round is most valued), 2.Size (the larger the better), 3.Surface Quality (clean is superior to blemished), 4.Luster (the more high-gloss luster the better), 5.Nacre Thickness (thicker is better and longer lasting), and 6.Color (overtones atop the body color add value to the pearl; the most sought-after color is peacock green and darker colors are more valuable - overtone colors include blue, pink, gold, silver, aubergine, and peacock green).
+Many "black pearls" are dyed or irridiated to enhance or change their color;...

 GEMS FROM S

-Sapphire is a precious gemstone (a type of corundum) that ranges in color from blue to pink to yellow to green to white to purple (mauve sapphire) to pink-orange (padparadscha sapphire).
+SAPPHIRE Sapphire is a precious gemstone (a type of corundum) that ranges in color from blue to pink to yellow to green to white to purple (mauve sapphire) to pink-orange (padparadscha sapphire).
 Six-sided asterisms sometimes occur in star sapphires (caused by inclusions of tiny, thin, parallel needles of rutile).
 Sapphires are related to rubies.
 Sapphires were once thought to protect the wearer from poisonous creatures.
 Sapphire has a hardness of 9 and a specific gravity of 3.9 - 4.1.
-Sapphires are often heat treated to improve their color
+Sapphires are often heat treated to improve their color.SNOWFLAKE OBSIDIANSnowflake Obsidian (also called flowering obsidian) is a volcanic glass that is usually...

 GEMS FROM R